 VOTER REGISTRATION QUALIFICATIONS

-Age: At least 18 years of age by election day; 17 years of age to vote in a General Primary if individual will be 18 as of the following General Election
+Age: At least 18 years of age by election day; 17 years of age to vote in a General Primary Election if individual will be 18 by the General Election

 Citizenship: Must be a United States citizen

 Residency: Must have been a resident of the precinct for at least 30 days prior to election day